 Step 5: Reduce the Shock’s Intensity And Keep Training

-Keep treating the dog whenever it responds to you in a way you expect to.
+Keep treating the dog whenever it responds to you in a way you expect it to.
 Alongside, use different methods to train the dog for other things and in some months, you will surely see your big boy becoming well-behaved and cheerful.